women

 Women Cluster Leaders at the police station demanding quick action

 Out of the 950 families in the eight proposed model villages, there are remaining 17% families (compared to 89% in September 2023) where violence occurs.
 A major reason for perpetual domestic violence was overdose of alcohol by men.
 Continued use of IEC materials for awareness generation, knowledge enhancement, penal action for violence have had positive outcomes.
-Data has been collected from 532 families of the model villages, in which menfolk have given up drinking alcohol.
 Now all these families have become violence free.
-Thus they are enjoying a peaceful and joyful life after experiencing long years of drudgery, violence and poverty.
-Most of the families where members have left drinking alcohol have started utilizing that money in improving their living.

-In addition, we find that Gender stereotypes are unfolding steadily, reflecting the encouraging results in the eight proposed model villages comprising of 950 families.
+In addition, we find that gender stereotypes are unfolding steadily, reflecting the encouraging results in the eight proposed model villages comprising of 950 families.
 In 94% of the families men are doing nine types of household chores.
 Consequently women are having more time in hand to pursue their interests and they are very happy about it.

 Outcomes showing dent in the age-old patriarchal systems